tracking-exposed/facebook.tracking.exposed/content/_index.md

     <iframe src="https://player.vimeo.com/video/304403527?h=0597e1080e" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>
     <small><a href="https://vimeo.com/304403527">How fbtrex was initially designed</a>, by Michele Invernizzi for Density Design.</small>
 </div>

+Follows a chronological list of publications, articles, and videos about fbtrex:

 ## 2021